 We come back regularly throughout the year to ensure the hornets don’t come back.
 If you see any hornet activity between your regularly scheduled service, simply give us a call.
 We’ll come back for free!

 Hornets are extremely tough insects, and they’re difficult to keep away from your home when you’re trying to do it alone.
-Fox Pest Control is here so you don’t have to feel alone.
+Fox Pest Control in Rhode Island is here so you don’t have to feel alone.
 Whether the hornets are building nests in your eaves and soffits, in the siding of the house, in a tree, or in the ground, we have the tools to keep you safe.
 Our treatments will get rid of wasps for you and make your home safe and comfortable again.

 Some people are allergic to hornet stings.
 When stung, they are at risk to go into anaphylaxis, which is life-threatening.